Charity sounds alarm over scam involving reusable grocery bags

 Agriculture is vital to the survival of everyone.
 Farm income is affected by factors such as weather, crop failure and commodity prices.
 This places immense stress on farmers and rural communities.

-This ‘Bipolar Babe’ Stomps Out Stigma With Storytelling
+folks: This ‘Bipolar Babe’ Stomps Out Stigma With Storytelling

 After years of struggling with bipolar disorder, Andrea Paquette (aka the Bipolar Babe) started on a personal journey to remove the stigmas surrounding mental health disorders.
 Her own story included mania, depression, psychosis, and a suicide attempt – subjects that are often judged harshly by society.